A tribute to the life and work of Brian Torode

 Thomas Shot was baptised at Aston Ingham on 23rd November 1817.
 His parents were Edward and Anne Shot, a labourer of Aston Ingham.

 What of Mary Shott’s young natural son Thomas?
-It would seem that he went to live with his uncle and aunt in Kempley.
-Ann Duffell (1797-1867), daughter of Charles and Elizabeth Duffield, and sister of James, married Richard Bundy at Redmarley D’Abitot on 3rd April 1822.
+It would seem that he went to live with his great uncle and aunt in Kempley.
+Ann Duffell (1797-1867), was probably a daughter of Charles and Elizabeth Duffield, and sister of his grandfather, James, however, she could be Thomas’s grandmother, if James Duffield died in Australia.
+What we do know is that Anne Duffell married Richard Bundy at Redmarley D’Abitot on 3rd April 1822.
 The Bundys moved to Kempley Green where we find them living with seven children in 1841.
 The second youngest child was recorded in the return as Thomas ‘Bundy’ aged four years.

 Richard Bundy 60 Agricultural Labourer Not born in county